kapost/circuitry/README.md

   It is only called when implementing the `:fork` async strategy. *(optional,
   default: `nil`)*
 * `publisher_topic_names`: An array of topic names that your publishing application will publish on.
+This configuration is used during provisioning via `rake circuitry:setup`
-This configuration is only used during provisioning via `rake circuitry:setup`
+* `subscriber_topic_names`: An array of topic names that your subscriber application will subscribe to.
+This configuration is used during provisioning via `rake circuitry:setup`
 * `subscriber_queue_name`: The name of the SQS queue that your subscriber application will listen to.
 This queue will be created or configured during `rake circuitry:setup` *(optional, default: `nil`)*